telerik/blazor-docs/getting-started/what-you-need.md

 ### Server-side Project Specifics

 The final step is to register the Telerik services.
-In a server-side Blazor project, you register services in the startup file of your project which varies depending on the used .NET version:
+In a server-side Blazor project, you register services in the `Program.cs` file of your project.

-* `Startup.cs` for .NET 3.x and .NET 5
-* `Program.cs` for .NET 6

 **C#**
 @[template](/_contentTemplates/common/js-interop-file.md#register-telerik-service-server)

+### Web App Template Project Specifics

 ### Blazor Hybrid Project Specifics